privacyguides/privacyguides.org/docs/vpn.md

 #### :material-information-outline:{ .pg-blue } Additional Functionality

 Proton VPN clients support two factor authentication on all platforms except Linux at the moment.
 Proton VPN has their own servers and datacenters in Switzerland, Iceland and Sweden.
-They offer adblocking and known malware domains blocking with their DNS service.
+They offer content blocking and known-malware blocking with their DNS service.
 Additionally, Proton VPN also offers "Tor" servers allowing you to easily connect to onion sites, but we still strongly recommend using [the official Tor Browser](https://www.torproject.org/) for this purpose.

 #### :material-alert-outline:{ .pg-orange } Killswitch feature is broken on Intel-based Macs